-The combined standard uncertainty (k = 1) can be calculated as root sum square of Type A uncertainty of the multiple measurements, Type B uncertainty of the 10 V reference voltage and Type B uncertainty of the PJVS at the nominal voltage output.
-The Type B contributions are much smaller compared to the Type A contribution which is mostly due to the variation in the repeated DVM readings.
-As an example Table 4 lists three uncertainty components and the combined standard uncertainty for the measurements taken in Figure 3.
+The combined standard uncertainty (k = 1) can be calculated as root sum square of Type A uncertainty of the multiple measurements, Type B uncertainty of the 10 V reference voltage, and Type B uncertainty of the PJVS at the nominal voltage output.
+The Type B contributions are much smaller compared to the Type A contribution which primarily represents the variation in the repeated ratio readings returned by the DVM.
+As an example Table 4 lists the three uncertainty components and the combined standard uncertainty for the measurements taken in Fig. 5.